Riya-2404/delta-demo/README.md

 # delta-demo
-this is a github on which new project is there
+this is a github on which new project is there.